nuSTORM/gnomon/doc/source/install.rst

 ---------------------------------------

-Although Gnomon can run on any Linux distribution or Mac OS X, we recommend the use of Ubuntu 11.10 or Mac OS X for Gnomon testing and development.
-For these instructions, we will assume you are starting with a fresh Ubuntu 11.10 or fresh Mac OS X 10.7.3 installation.
+Although Gnomon can run on any Linux distribution or Mac OS X, we recommend the use of Ubuntu Server 12.04 LTS or Mac OS X for Gnomon testing and development.
+For these instructions, we will assume you are starting with a fresh Ubuntu 12.04 or fresh Mac OS X 10.7.3 installation.
 Notes about using Scientific Linux can be found in the :doc:`faq`.